Sushitsu/securePasswordManagementTool/README.md

 <br>

-## Contribution
+## :star2: Contribution
-Contributions are welcome!
+Contributions are welcome !
 If you'd like to contribute to this project, please fork the repository, make your changes, and submit a pull request.

 <br>

-## License
+## :lock: License
 This project is licensed under the [MIT License](LICENSE).